telerik/kendo-ui-core/docs/AngularJS/introduction.md

 ### Widget Configuration in Controller

-The example below demonstrates how to store the whole widget configuration in the `controller` by using the special `k-options` attribute.
+The following example demonstrates how to store the whole widget configuration in the `controller` by using the special `k-options` attribute.

 ###### Example